-The acquisitions for the investments during 2021 mainly concerned investments for metering equipment including the installations for the digital meter.
-Furthermore, mainly more investments were recorded compared to 2020 in the electricity segment for the low-voltage grid and the high-voltage grid.
-For the gas segment, investments remained almost constant, with the largest investments for low-pressure and high-pressure installations.
+The acquisitions for the investments during 2022 and 2021 mainly concerned investments for metering equipment including the installations for the digital electricity and gas meter.
+Furthermore, investments were mainly recorded in the electricity segment for the low-voltage grid and the high-voltage grid.
+For the gas segment, grid investments went down compared to 2021.
+The largest investments were recorded for low-pressure and high-pressure installations.

-The commitments for the acquisition of property, plant and equipment at the end of 2021 amounted to 3.431 k EUR and 3.942 k EUR at the end of 2020.
-A commitment to sell property, plant and equipment existed at the end of 2021 for 142 k EUR and 25 k EUR at the end of 2020.
-In addition, an asset (part of the Mechelen site) qualifies for sale at the end of 2020.
+The commitments for the acquisition of property, plant and equipment at the end of 2022 amounted to 3.524 k EUR and 3.431 k EUR at the end of 2021.